-This instruction class may be used to transfer a byte (B=1) or a word (B=0) between an ARM610 register and memory.
+This instruction class may be used to transfer a byte (B=1) or a word (B=0) between an ARM710 register and memory.

-The action of LDR(B) and STR(B) instructions is influenced by the bigend configuration bit in the Control Register.
+The action of LDR(B) and STR(B) instructions is influenced by the 3 instruction fetches.
+For more information see Section 4.17: Instruction Speed Summary on page 64.
 The two possible configurations are described below.